ikostan/TestAutomationFrameworkUsingAppiumWithPython/page_object_models/element/README.md

 <img width="7%" height="7%" src="https://github.com/ikostan/ParaBankSeleniumAutomation/blob/master/images/iconfinder_availability-items_3018516.png" hspace="10">
 </div>

+Element is the most general base class from which all objects in a Document inherit.
+It only has methods and properties common to all kinds of elements.<br/>

+In the HTML DOM, the Element object represents an HTML element, like P, DIV, A, TABLE, or any other HTML element.<br/>

 Selenium Web Driver encapsulates a simple form element as an object of WebElement.
 It provides API to find the elements and take action on them like entering text into text boxes, clicking the buttons, etc.<br/>

 ### What is WebElement?<br/>